chris-codes1/HellBuddy/README.md

 HellBuddy includes a minimalist GUI, where stratagem macros and their respective keybinds can be easily rebound in just a few clicks.
 This allows you to change your setup to match your stratagem loadout on the fly with very few clicks required.
 HellBuddy is currently only compatible with Windows.

-# Optimization

-HellBuddy was made using the Qt framework in C++, and was designed to be lightweight and use as little system resources as possible.
-It will use very little memory and CPU, and shouldn't effect your FPS at all.

 # How to download / use HellBuddy

 <img src="hellbuddy.png" width="250" height="250" align="right" />